 - Complete the requirements as outlined by the assigned faculty member.

 - A pass/no-pass grade (P or NP) will be recorded on the transcript after all the prior steps have been completed.

 - Students may not exchange/replace a Credit by Examination for a course in which they are currently enrolled.

 To see what courses or examinations are eligible for academic credit, students can search the American Council on Education's College Credit Service website.

 Portfolio Assessment is the process of defining, documenting, measuring, evaluating and granting credit for learning acquired through experience.
 NHCC follows the guidelines for prior learning put in place by the Council for Adult and Experiential Learning (CAEL).

 Students interested in Prior Learning Assessment (PLA) will take the non-credit, online course designed to assist them in assessing their learning and determining if they are a good candidate for the PLA process.
-A Prior Learning Assessment Handbook has been put together to help guide students with their portfolios.

-View a current list of courses eligible for assessment.
 Accepted credit for prior learning transfer into your NHCC transcript.